In this article we share a tip on improving your workflow as a Music Producer using Logic Pro.

 Setting up the routing and sends this way allows you to easily add effects such as a reverb room to your drum group by adding a reverb plugin to one of the drum sends.

 It also gives easy control over group levels allowing for a more versatile mix down.

 4. Add appropriate EQ to each Channel

-You will most likely use EQ on most channels, so having them there already saves time.
-Perhaps even with appropriate EQ cuts on channels that would need it – such as a lowcut on the hat channel.
+You will most likely use EQ on many of your channels, so having them there already saves time.

 5. Set Up Parallel Drum Compression if you use it

 Parallel compression is a very popular technique used in mixing to add volume and power to drums without severely crushing the dynamics by mixing the dry signal with a compressed version.